voxtourai/voxtourai.github.io/_posts/top-cities-that-deserve-an-audio-tour.md

 Not all incredible destinations come with crowds and guidebooks.
 Some are quietly magical, waiting for curious travelers to discover their stories—if only there were a voice to tell them.
 At **Voxtour**, we believe every city has a soul.
 That’s why we’re working on audio tours for five underrated yet utterly fascinating destinations.
 Plug in your headphones and get ready to explore!

 ### 🎧 1.
-Aachen, Germany: The City of Emperors and Hot Springs
+Aachen , Germany: The City of Emperors and Hot Springs

 Nestled near the borders of Belgium and the Netherlands, Aachen is a cultural crossroads with imperial grandeur.
 Once the residence of Charlemagne, Aachen’s cathedral is a UNESCO World Heritage Site—home to centuries of coronations and relics.